Policies and procedures

 Trader advice regarding the sale of age restricted products to minors

-We also encourage the implementation of voluntary policies such as the ‘Challenge 25’ initiative for alcohol, whereby if a customer wishing to buy alcohol does not appear to be over 25 then ID must be requested by the cashier.
+We also encourage the implementation of voluntary policies such as the ‘Challenge 25’ initiative, whereby if a customer wishing to buy an age restricted product does not appear to be over 25 then ID must be requested by the cashier.

 Trading Standards operational procedure

 Our test purchasing work is carried out with regard to the Age Restricted Products Code of Practice and the Age Restricted Products and Services Framework document, which are both issued by the government’s Better Regulation Delivery Office.
 These ensure fairness and consistency.
 See Code of Practice: Age Restricted Products published by BIS/BRDO in 2014.